The importance of multilingualism

 Each year, the Commission publishes the Education and Training Monitor.
 The Monitor gathers a wide range of evidence to show the evolution of EU Member States’ education and training systems.

-The Commission also works with Eurostat and the Organisation for Economic Co-operation and Development (OECD) to collect and analyse data on language teaching and learning across Europe.
+The Commission also works with Eurostat and the Organization for Economic Co-operation and Development (OECD) to collect and analyse data on language teaching and learning across Europe.

 Cooperation with international organisations